What is a Vocational Training and Employment Centre?

 VTECs work closely with services, individuals and communities to identify, train and support Indigenous people into jobs and achieve long-term employment outcomes.

 VTECs work with employers, employment services and Indigenous communities to identify jobs and establish training requirements.
-During a guaranteed work placement of 26 weeks, VTECs provide wrap-around support for the employee, at no cost to the employer.
+During a guaranteed work placement of 26 weeks, VTECs provide wrap-around support for the employee.

 VTECs work with job seekers to prepare them for a guaranteed job for 26 weeks.
 This ensures job seekers have the skills to succeed in the job and training meets the needs of the employer.